dankamongmen/notcurses/README.md

   // the environment variable TERM is used.
 Failure to open the terminal
   // definition will result in failure to initialize notcurses. const char* termtype;
-  // A file descriptor for this terminal on which we will generate output.
+  // An open FILE* for this terminal, on which we will generate output.
+If
-  // Must be a valid file descriptor attached to a terminal, or notcurses will
+  // not attached to a sufficiently capable terminal, notcurses will refuse
-  // refuse to start.
-You'll usually want STDOUT_FILENO. int outfd;
+  // to start.
+You'll usually want stdout.
+  FILE* outfp;
   // If smcup/rmcup capabilities are indicated, notcurses defaults to making
   // use of the "alternate screen".
 This flag inhibits use of smcup/rmcup. bool inhibit_alternate_screen;
+  // By default, we hide the cursor if possible.
+This flag inhibits use of
+  // the civis capability, retaining the cursor. bool retain_cursor;
   // We typically install a signal handler for SIGINT and SIGQUIT that restores
   // the screen, and then calls the old signal handler.
 Set this to inhibit
   // registration of any signal handlers.